probmods/probmods2/chapters/inference-algorithms.md

 Notice the variable `numParticles`.
 This sets the number of estimates (particles) drawn at each inference step.
 More particles tends to mean more precise estimates.
 Try adjusting `numParticles` in order to see the difference in accuracy.

-For another example, consider inferring the 2D location of a static object given several noisy observations of its position, i.e. from a radar detector:
+Consider inferring the 2D location of a static object given several noisy observations of its position, i.e. from a radar detector:

 ~~~~
 ///fold: helper drawing function